Treasure56/cpn-portal/README.md

 - - can be used with useFormState() hook
 - - [T, action] are the values returned from useFormState hook
 - - action is asigned as the form action

+2. Fetch for fetching data
+- - can take parameters
+- - may have a return type